Before you make a submission

 The following points are intended to help you make a submission to Council:

-1. Make sure that your submission is lodged by the closing date for public exhibition of the development application (DA).
-The closing date will be on either the notification letter you received; is available online; or by phoning Council’s Customer Serviceteam on 02 4306 7900.
+- Make sure that your submission is lodged by the closing date for public exhibition of the development application (DA).
+The closing date will be on the notification letter you received and is available online.

-6. Council will send you an acknowledgement of your submission, and notify you of the outcome of the DA.
-Council may also notify you of an amended DA, or of any public Council meetings which you may wish to attend, at which the DA will be considered
+- Council will send you an acknowledgement of your submission, and notify you of the outcome of the DA once it has been determined.
+Council may also notify you of an amended DA, or of any public meetings which you may wish to attend, at which the DA will be considered (such as meetings of the Central Coast Local Planning Panel).

-7. Central Coast Council is required to comply with the requirements of the Government Information (Public Access) Act 2009 which requires submissions on Development Applications to be published on Council’s website.
-In order to maintain privacy, all submissions lodged using Council’s DA Submission Form will have personal contact details and signature redacted.
-Submissions received not using Council’s DA submission form will be published in full.
+- Central Coast Council must comply with the Government Information (Public Access) Act 2009, which requires Development Application (DA) submissions to be published on the Council’s website.
+A redacted version of all public submissions will be available within approximately ten business days after the exhibition period ends.
+Submissions using the Council’s DA Submission Form will have personal contact details and signatures redacted for privacy.

 How to make a submission